localcommunityvendorsllc/notes/README.md

 # Review Git commands, linux commands and Markdown commands within this READ.ME Repo for training purposes.
+This is my practice Repo!